 Reviewing Item Logs

-A member with the appropriate privileges (member of any built-in groups) can use the Coveo Cloud administration console Log Browser page to inspect the status of an item sent through the indexing pipeline (see Coveo Cloud V2 Indexing Pipeline).
 Since each log corresponds to a stage of the indexing pipeline for a single item, you can retrieve precise information from this page after having narrowed down your search.
-The Log Browser page is therefore especially useful when troubleshooting indexing issues regarding specific items.
+The Log Browser page is particularly useful when troubleshooting indexing issues that apply to specific items.

-You want to review recently logged indexing errors and warnings in a proactive approach.
+You want to proactively review recently-logged indexing errors and warnings.

 Inspect Indexing Logs

-On the Log Browser page, in the table, you can review the history of item addition, addition by reference, batch pushing, and deletion operations within your organization index.
+On the Log Browser page, you can review the history of item addition.
+You can also perform addition by reference, batch pushing, and deletion operations within your organization index.

-In the Action bar, click the date range to open a date picker dialog:
+In the Action bar, click the date range to open the date picker dialog.

-In the calendar, click a start date and an end date within seven days.
+In the calendar, click a start date and an end date within a seven-day range.

 Under Date range, click one of the suggested time windows: Last 5 minutes, Last 30 minutes, Last hour or Last day.

 The longest time window you can select is seven full days.
-Since some sources can be scheduled to rescan only once a week, a seven-day time window allows you to show logs for at least one rescan (see Refresh VS Rescan VS Rebuild).
-You may want to access the Edit a Source Schedule panel to see when a source is refreshed or rescanned (see Edit a Source Schedule).
+Since some sources can be scheduled to rescan only once a week, a seven-day time window allows you to show logs for at least one rescan.
+You may want to access the Edit a Source Schedule panel to see when a source is refreshed or rescanned.

-Logs are available for a month from the moment the log was generated.
+Logs are available for one month from the moment they are generated.

-If you want to target the time window of the last refresh or rescan of a certain source, you may want to access the Sources page to see in the Status column when such a process was last completed (see Adding and Managing Sources and Refresh VS Rescan VS Rebuild).
+If you want to target the time window of the last refresh or rescan of a certain source, you can access the Sources page to see in the Status column when such a process was last completed (see Adding and Managing Sources).

 You want to review the items for which an error occurred.
 On the Log Browser page, in the Results facet, you select the Error check box.

-Once you are done with the filters, you can bookmark the web page or copy/paste the URL in the place of your choice to be able to later access the same state of the Log Browser.
+- Once you’re done with the filters, you can bookmark the web page or copy and paste the URL to a location of your choice.
+This allows you to access the same Log Browser state at a later time.